blackboard/anthologydevdocs/docs/Developer Portal/devportal-intro.md

 - [Releasing your Integration](../REST%20APIs/Learn/Getting%20Started/releasing-your-integration.md)
 ## Developer Portal Maintenance and Releases
 ### Maintenance and Update Window
-The Developer Portal has an _optional_ maintenance/update window scheduled every month on the Tuesday of the second week (after SaaS updates).
+The Developer Portal has an _optional_ maintenance window scheduled every month on the Tuesday of the second week (after SaaS updates).
+The exception to this monthly maintenance schedule is when critical patches are required.

-You may monitor the Portal maintenance/update schedule and progress at [https://status.blackboard.com](https://status.blackboard.com) and review any update release notes below.
+You may monitor the Portal maintenance schedule and progress at [https://status.blackboard.com](https://status.blackboard.com) and review any update release notes below.

 > NOTE: Should a critical outage\* take place, we will release a detailed post-mortem on Behind the Blackboard as soon as possible - typically within four days post event.
 Any non-critical outage\*\* will be covered using our in-Portal announcements feature only.